Is Technology Interfering With Learning in Schools?

 International studies are questioning the practice of replacing hard copy schoolbooks with electronic tablets, a trend that appears to be on the increase in Ireland. ...

-An expert in technical communication has warned, however, that simply replacing hard copy text books with technology may be damaging children’s
+An expert in technical communication has warned, however, that simply replacing hard copy text books with technology may be damaging children’s ability to learn.

 Dr Ann Marcus-Quinn, a lecturer in Technical Communication and Instructional Design at the University of Limerick, said international research shows that crucial skills such as the ability to empathise and critically analyse texts may be compromised by a shift to reading texts on tablets.